Who are Masons?

 Everyone is welcome, regardless of race, colour or creed

 Masonry stresses the principles of kindness and consideration at home, honesty in business, courtesy towards others, dependability in one’s work, compassion for the less fortunate and being a good citizen of the world.
-Masonry recognizes that each man has obligations to his family, his work, his religious beliefs, his community and himself – these must take priority and Masonry does not interfere with his ability to meet these obligations.
+Masonry recognizes that each man has obligations to his family, his work, his beliefs, his community and himself – these must take priority and Masonry does not interfere with his ability to meet these obligations.

 What do Masons do?